cjcharles0/SmartThings/HeatmiserNeoThermostat/README.md

 11) Finally you can now press Create Thermostat devices and it will create the required thermostats for each Thermostat that you have following the naming information in the settings panel.

-Donations would be much appreciated at http://paypal.me/cjcharles if you have enjoyed/benefited from this Device Handler as it has taken a fair while to pull together (and expense of buying new Thermostats!! :) ).
+If you have enjoyed/benefited from this Integration, donations would be much appreciated though not required at http://paypal.me/cjcharles .
+It has taken a fair while to pull together (and expense of buying new Thermostats!!)! :)